New Home Insulation

 Blown-in Fiberglass insulation is an effective means for utilizing fiberglass insulation materials.
 This form of insulation is most effective when blown into an unfinished attic or used in conjunction with fiberglass batts to fill spaces which batts are unable to cover.
 Millers Inc. uses the PROPINK blown-in insulation technology from Owens Corning so you know you are getting a product and service you can trust to last.

 Cellulose Blown-In wall insulation is an excellent option for your new home construction project.
 This recycled wood based insulation material is not only environmentally friendly but designed specifically for new construction projects.

-Spray applied cellulose insulation can be applied with a close fit around wall intrusions to reduce air pockets can reduce wall efficiency.
+Spray applied cellulose insulation can be directed with a close fit around wall intrusions to reduce air pockets that can reduce wall insulation efficiency.
 Because of its close fit and spray-in formula, cellulose insulation eliminates the possibility of settling issues that could be a concern with other insulating materials.
-Furthermore, the high density wood compounds in cellulose wall insulation acts as a noise reducer by absorbing sound waves as they travel between rooms.
+Furthermore, the high density wood compounds in cellulose wall insulation act as a noise reducer by absorbing sound waves as they travel between rooms.

 Mold and pest infestation is often a concern of many when it comes to using natural materials, such as wood pulp, in the construction of one’s home, but at Millers we can assure you that our Cellulose Insulation formula is sufficient in borates to act as a preventative measure against mold and insect infestation rather than a potential source of concern.
 The professionals at Millers are highly trained and experienced in all matters of new construction insulation.
 We will be happy to work with you to pick the best insulation method for your needs and budget while answering any questions and concerns you may have about the products.
 Contact Millers Inc. and speak with a trained Owens Corning™ Certified Energy Expert® professional today.